noahdufresne/Machine_Learning_Portfolio/README.md

 _(IN DEVELOPMENT...)_

-Each model directory contains its own README file, providing more details about the model's architecture, dataset used, training process, evaluation metrics, and notable insights gained.
+Each model directory contains its own README file, providing more details about the model's architecture, dataset used, training process, and evaluation metrics.

 _(IN DEVELOPMENT...)_